KnlnKS/movibot/README.md

 # Movibot
- Reddit bot that listens for call and posts movie data from IMDb.
+ Reddit bot that listens for call and replies with movie data from IMDb.